androng/DFrover/README.txt

 -For use with college students: The "drivers" tab is where all of the functions in "List of functions.pdf" are.
 You may wish to eliminate or append this file.

+Extra:
+-There is a "heartbeat enable" function.
+Connect pin 5 to the LED_SEL jumper to see the lights dim up and down.
+-The code will error check if a scout inputs an invalid command like "setSpeed(280)" because the max value is 255.
+It will show up in the serial monitor.

 License
 -MIT License